cyberphone/cbor-everywhere/README.md

 stored in a *lexicographically ascending order*.

 ### Cryptographic Operations
-Since deterministic serialization eliminates potentially error-prone canonicalization steps, it may also be used to represent signed data in a more efficient way than [JWS](https://www.rfc-editor.org/rfc/rfc7515.html),
+Since deterministic encoding eliminates potentially error-prone canonicalization steps, it may also be used to represent signed data in a more efficient way than [JWS](https://www.rfc-editor.org/rfc/rfc7515.html),